 Note is available in different mat colours.
-Or better still, you can shed your own lights on things.
-The front sheet in white glossy to be used with white board pen.
+Or better still, you can shed your own light on things.

 HEIGHT: 340 mm

 Charlotte von der Lancken was born in Stockholm 1978.
 She graduated with an MA in Industrial Design from University Collage of Arts Crafts and Design (Konstfack) in 2004.
 This included one semester at Elisava, Barcelona.

 On graduating, Charlotte established Front Design with three classmates.
 They announced themselves with a collection designed in collaboration with animals (2003) a solo exhibition at Droog Design Gallery in Amsterdam and "Sketch Furniture" (2005).
 Drawings made in mid-air, recorded with motion capture and materialized with 3D-printing.

 Front started to work with Moooi who produced the Horse Lamp, Pig Table, Rabbit lamp and Blow away Vase, transformed by a digital gust of wind.
 They also designed pieces for Materia, Offecct, IKEA, Moroso and Established & Sons.

 In 2007 they made a Collection in collaboration with magicians.
 The result was shown at Rossana Orlandi Galley in Milan and produced in a limited edition for Galerie Kreo in Paris.

 In 2010, they received the prestigious Torsten & Wanja Söderbergs Award, and same year also "A&W Designer of the Year".
 In 2013 they released their shower Collection for Axor Hansgrohe and received Red Dot Award "Best of the Best".
 They also worked with Ballantines 12 and Haägen Dazs.